-Please note that to submit a cumulative dissertation, it is not enough to inform yourself at the Website of Doc-GS, because this TUM-central page does not contain the specific regulations with which the department defines its own standards of quality assurance.
+Please note that in order to submit a cumulative dissertation, it is not enough to inform yourself at the Website of Doc-GS, because this TUM-central page does not contain the specific regulations with which the CIT School defines its own standards of quality assurance.
 You will find the complete information here.
 However, this site is only concerned with the specifics in regard to a cumulative dissertation.
 Additionally, the rules for conventional dissertations apply!

 This website will describe only in a general way, which criteria are important in regard to a cumulative dissertation.
 Because there are a great variety of individual circumstances regarding cumulative dissertations, please discuss the particulars of your formal structure with the Dean’s Office (please make an appointment).
 You will receive administrative support there.
 Please make use of it!

-If you are not able to comply with the rules detailed here, you might want to think about whether a comulative dissertation is a good solution for you.
+If you are not able to comply with the rules detailed here, you might want to think about whether a cumulative dissertation is a good choice for you.
 In some cases a conventional dissertation turns out to be easier to handle.

 However, if you want to go ahead and submit a cumulative dissertation even though you are not able to meet the requirements, the risk that you will need to make corrections which make it necessary to withdraw your first application and submit a second amended version lies with you.
-Even your supervisor consenting to submit your cumulative dissertation will not protect your from that.
+Even your supervisors consent to submit your cumulative dissertation will not protect your from that.

-During preparation for your application, you need to clarify whether all co-authors are willing to confirm that you are the main author for those publications you want to include into your dissertation.
+During preparation for your application, you need to clarify whether all co-authors are willing to confirm that you are the main author for those publications you want to include into your dissertation as core publication.

 Which consequences does the confirmation have for the consenting person?

-- A doctoral student who is willing to declare that you are the main author of a certain publication cannot include this publication in a cumulative dissertation of his own.
+- A doctoral student who is willing to declare that you are the main author of a certain publication cannot include this publication as a core publication in a cumulative dissertation of his/her own.
 But she or he can use this publication for a conventional dissertation.

 - Habilitanden can still use this publication for their habilitation theses because there, main authorship is not required.